primitivefinance/arbiter/README.md

 ```

 Set the PROVIDER environment variable to use a custom provider.

-`arbiter` has many subcommands and therefore many arguments.
+## Event Monitoring

+While `arbiter` is a powerful tool for modeling and fuzzing, it also supports event monitoring on uniswap V3 pools.
 To see the available arguments for pool monitoring, run the following:

 ```
 arbiter see --help